radius-project/docs/docs/content/guides/author-apps/portable-resources/overview/index.md

 <h4>Container</h4>

-A container can connect to the Redis link without any configuration or knowledge of the underlying resource:
+A container can connect to the Redis cache without any configuration or knowledge of the underlying resource:

 {{< rad file="snippets/redis-azure.bicep" embed=true marker="//CONTAINER" >}}

-## Link categories

-Check out the Radius link resource schema docs to learn how to leverage links in your application:

-{{< button text="Link resources" page="link-schema" >}}